Lesley Anne Ivory

-The range of merchandise featuring the Ivory Cats is extensive and includes hundreds of items from the US, UK and Europe in addition to being an expending market in Japan.
+The range of merchandise featuring the Ivory Cats is extensive and includes hundreds of items from the US, UK and Europe in addition to being an expanding market in Japan.
 It has appeared on merchandise from Danbury Mint, Hunky Dory, Enesco, Past Times, and many others.
-Today her work can be seen on Flame Tree calendars, Halcyon Days boxes, and Wentworth Wooden Jigsaws.
+Today Ivory's work can be seen on Flame Tree calendars, Halcyon Days boxes, and Wentworth Wooden Jigsaws.
 Her work is exhibited at the Chris Beetles Gallery.

-In 2015, Lesley commissioned her first website.
-Lesley and her husband, artist Evan Ivory, live in Hertfordshire, England.
-The Ivory's have two sons and two grand-daughters.
+In 2015, Ivory commissioned her first website.
+Ivory and her husband, artist Evan Ivory, live in Hertfordshire, England.
+The Ivorys have two sons and two grand-daughters.